September in Budapest: Chocolate Festival, Cultural Heritage Days

 You’re coming to Budapest in the best season: not only is weather the best, and the trees the most beautiful in color, but with our help you can also add seasonal specialties to your visit.
 Follow our expert advice on what to do to have the best chocolate, find off the beaten track treasures, and make the most out of your September trip.

 Sweet teeth of the world unite!
 Welcome to one of the biggest outdoor chocolate fairs in Europe, with free entry for all.
-All this in bonbon-loving Budapest between 14-16 September 2018. Édes Napok (or Sweet Days) drew a crowd of almost 50 thousand last year, who all came for a good reason: Hungarian chocolatiers have been bringing home the most coveted gastronomy prizes for long years, which you can translate roughly as stands packed with amazing chocolate and candy varieties as long as you can see.
+All this in bonbon-loving Budapest. Édes Napok (or Sweet Days) drew a massive crowd last year, who all came for a good reason: Hungarian chocolatiers have been bringing home the most coveted gastronomy prizes for long years, which you can translate roughly as stands packed with amazing chocolate and candy varieties as long as you can see.

 Taste, learn and shop